rust-lang/rust/docs/dev/lsp-extensions.md

     // The information useful for running the test.
 The client can use `runTest`
     // request for simple execution, but for more complex execution forms
+    // like debugging, this field is useful.
+    // Note that this field includes some information about label and location as well, but
+    // those exist just for keeping things in sync with other methods of running runnables
+    // (for example using one consistent name in the vscode's launch.json) so for any propose
-    // like debugging, this field is useful. runnable?: Runnable | undefined;
+    // other than running tests this field should not be used. runnable?: Runnable | undefined;
 };